lbevering/OS/OS.md

 ______________________________________________________________________________________________________________________________________________________________________________________
 19: What security technique helps prevent overwrites of the Structured Exception Handler? - ``` SEHOP ```
 ______________________________________________________________________________________________________________________________________________________________________________________
 20: What security protection is built into Windows 10, as described in the "Memory reservations" item in Kernel pool protections?
-This includes protecting address space 0x00000000 (not listed in article). - ``` ??? ```
+This includes protecting address space 0x00000000 (not listed in article). - ``` null ```
 ______________________________________________________________________________________________________________________________________________________________________________________
 21: What Windows security feature prevents the replacement of essential system files, folders, and registry keys that are installed as part of the operating system?
 It became available starting with Windows Server 2008 and Windows Vista. - ``` Windows Resource Protection ```
 ______________________________________________________________________________________________________________________________________________________________________________________